Tax Liability

 Where It Appears in a Real Tax Workflow

-Tax liability appears after the return moves from income and deductions into rate application.
-The taxpayer reaches Taxable Income, applies the relevant rate structure, and then sees a liability number.
-After that, the return accounts for credits such as the Child Tax Credit and payments already made during the year.
+Tax liability appears after the return moves from income and deductions into the tax-calculation stage.
+The taxpayer reaches Taxable Income, applies the relevant rate structure and related tax rules, and then reaches the amount the return needs to cover.
+The filing result is only settled after the return compares that amount with credits and payments already made during the year.

 Practical Example